Laikipia Wilderness: Our full report

 Our view

 Knowing the highly experienced Zimbabwean owner of this camp already, we guessed it would be a great experience, and we were right.
-Our last stay in 2023 confirmed its appeal as coming down very much to the camp guides' uncanny and very hands-on bush instincts.
+Our last stay confirmed its appeal as coming down very much to the camp guides' uncanny and very hands-on bush instincts.
 The wild dogs have made a great comeback and the camp's star black leopards are a magical draw.
 If you want to feel the Laikipia wind in your hair as you bounce along a rutted track searching for wildlife, this is the place for you.

 Geographics